mongodb/mongodb-kubernetes/README.md

 ### Prerequisites ###

 * Kubernetes cluster.
-The easiest way is to install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) locally.
+The easiest way is to install [Minikube](docs/minikube.md) locally.
  Another way is to use [Kops](docs/aws_kops.md) to deploy cluster in AWS

- *Hint:* as all Kubernetes objects are created in `mongodb` namespace it makes sense to set this namespace as the default one in minikube using the command `kubectl config set-context $(kubectl config current-context) --namespace=mongodb`.
+ *Hint:* as all Kubernetes objects are created in `mongodb` namespace it makes sense to set this namespace as the default one using the command `kubectl config set-context $(kubectl config current-context) --namespace=mongodb`.
 After this all `kubectl` commands will work for the resources in this namespace by default unless you override it using `-n <other_namespace>` syntax

 * Ops Manager / Cloud Manager.
 To spin up Ops Manager you can use [mci](https://mci.mms-build.10gen.cc).
 Check more detailed